All Episodes

 Man, I tell you, the left in this country, if they're watching this today, has got to be doing circles.

-The gavel, by the way, that's huge.
+The gavel, by the way, is huge.

-I saw it and was watching it.
+I saw it when I was watching it.

-That that is a huge gabble.
+That is a huge gavel.

 It took her two hands to hold a thing.

-And it was nowhere near as big as the one she carried to the hill after passing Obamacare, I guarantee you.
+And it was nowhere near as big as the one she carried to the Hill after passing Obamacare, I guarantee you.

 And at that swearing in, the chairman of Congressional Black Caucus said, among other things.

-The American dream, as we all know too well, has really turned into a nightmare for many.
+The American Dream, as we all know too well, has really turned into a nightmare for many.

-I I am stunned.
+I am stunned.

-Reque this.
+Recue this.

-I am stunned to hear a Democrat, an African American woman, the chairman of the Democrat Congressional Black Caucus, just rip into President Obama the way She is here.
+I am stunned to hear a Democrat, an African-American woman, the chairman of the Democrat Congressional Black Caucus, just rip into President Obama the way she is here.

 Stunning.